alfiramdhan/8Weeks_SQL_Challenge/Case Study 4 - Data Bank/B. Customer Transactions.md

 ### 4. What is the closing balance for each customer at the end of the month?

-When we want to get closing balance, it means we need to calculate RUNNING TOTAL or total_amount per day.
+When we want to get CLOSING BALANCE, it means we need to calculate RUNNING TOTAL or total_amount per day.
 Once get the total_amount, we can use ROWS clause to get the running total.
 Since creating the closing balance requires different criteria so we have to do it step by step :

 ```SQL
 -- CTE 1 - To identify transaction amount as an inflow (+) or outflow (-)